-"Amalia" of Athens (1958) contains ninety-three rooms, lounges, breakfast room and conference rooms, is located at the center of Athens, on the corner of Amalia and Xenophon streets, near Syntagma (Constitution) square and opposite the entrance of the National Garden, it is a building that is built into the construction system continuum of the city and is one of the "most classic" solutions of domestic modernism and representative of N. Valsamakis, with its exterior in alignment with the architecture prevailing morphologically at that time in the center of Athens (clad with white marble) but with a modern architectural vocabulary.
-The grid is followed (figure 34) and the separation of the operations is expressed on the frontages of the building, the public areas are on the ground floor and the first floor (base subsidence for creating a gallery/covered passageway), the rooms on the other floors (main body, grid-rooms) and the crown (subsidence).
-However, in recent years, the interiors have been renovated having as a result, apart from the modification of the arrangement and aesthetics of the spaces, the replacement of the whole furnishings originally studied and designed by N. Valsamakis. (figure 35)
+Hotel Amalia in Athens (1958) with a capacity of 93 rooms, lounges, breakfast and conference rooms, spread over 11 floors (including the basement), is located at the centre of the city of Athens, on the corner of Amalia and Xenophon streets, near Syntagma square and opposite to the entrance of the National

+Garden.
+It is a hotel that is built into the city construction system of continuum, represents one of the most "classical" complexes of Greek Modernism34 and is a prominent work of Nicos Valsamakis.
+Its exterior is in alignment with the architecture prevailing morphology at that time in the centre of Athens (clad with white marble) but also is focused on Modernism.
+The use of a grid (figure 32) and the separation of the different functions are clearly expressed on the facades of the building.
+The public areas are placed on the ground and the first floors (with a base subsidence for creating a passageway) and the rooms on the other floors (designed as module rooms).
+However, in recent years, the interiors have been renovated having as a result, apart from the modification of the arrangement and aesthetics of the original spaces, as the replacement of the whole furnishings originally studied and designed by Valsamakis, has taken place.
+(Figure 33)